 CICS was renamed the Program in International and Comparative Studies (PICS) in 2013.
 This change reflected the overwhelming focus of our energies on the delivery of this program to undergraduate students.

-International Studies among Top 5 most popular Majors at LSA
+- International Studies is among the top eight most popular majors at LSA

-International Studies among Top 7 LSA programs with Bachelor Degrees Conferred.
+- International Studies is among the top five LSA programs with Bachelor Degrees conferred

-Overall 75.6% of the students with an IS major had either another major(s), a minor(s) or both.
+- Overall 79% of the students with an International Studies major had either another major(s), a minor(s) or both

 Each year 75+ students study, intern, research abroad.

-Top foreign languages of study: Spanish, French, Arabic, Chinese, Hebrew, German, Italian, Russian.
+Top foreign languages of study: Spanish, French, Chinese, German, Arabic, Italian, Japanese, and Korean.

-Top Locations: Michigan, Illinois, Outside the U.S, Washington D.C.
+- Top Locations: Michigan, New York, outside the U.S, Washington, D.C.

 International Studies Graduates Continuing Education